 The native plants of East Texas that have supplied food to the region's residents for hundreds of years are enjoying a new acceptance.
 Travel companies offer edible plant identification tours through East Texas's Piney Woods.
-Boggy Creek Farm, located near Texas A&M University, supplies wild-growing plants to a trendy Austin restaurant.
+Local farms supply plants that are edible in the wild to some trendy Texas restaurants.
 Purslane and epazote are mainstays of Hispanic cooking, and sassafras leaves ground into fine powder makes a thickener for gumbo and other Cajun dishes.
 East Texas edible plants fall into four categories: berries and fruits, nuts and seeds, vegetables and herbs.

 Video of the Day

 Wild blackberries, dewberries, mulberries and huckleberries grow in East Texas.
-They can be eaten straight off the bush or tree or made into cobblers, jams and jellies.
+These wild berries in Texas can be eaten straight off the bush or tree or made into cobblers, jams and jellies.
 A lesser known berry comes from the staghorn sumac, a member of the cashew family.
-According to Lee Allen Peterson in "Edible Wild Plants," its crimson berries can be boiled into a pink lemonade.
+Its crimson berries can be boiled into a pink lemonade.
 Be careful, though, that it is not poison sumac.
 Other fruits growing wild include post oak grapes and muscadine grapes, which can be used in wine or jelly; persimmons, for jams, baked desserts and, recently, salsas; and cherries and plums, generally made into jelly.

 Wild plants which are served as vegetables most often are tubers or leafy greens.
 The rhizomes of the American lotus or water-chinquapin, a water lily-type plant found in East Texas ponds and lakes, produces a starchy tuber that can be baked like a sweet potato.
 Greens from the wild, often cooked like spinach or added to salads, include lamb's quarters, amaranthus or pigweed, dandelion greens and even the young leaves of the American lotus.